docker-library/docs/mongo/content.md

 These variables, used in conjunction, create a new user and set that user's password.
 This user is created in the `admin` [authentication database](https://docs.mongodb.com/manual/core/security-users/#user-authentication-database) and given [the role of `root`](https://docs.mongodb.com/manual/reference/built-in-roles/#root), which is [a "superuser" role](https://docs.mongodb.com/manual/core/security-built-in-roles/#superuser-roles).

-The following is an example of using these two variables to create a MongoDB instance and then using the `mongo` cli to connect against the `admin` authentication database.
+The following is an example of using these two variables to create a MongoDB instance and then using the `mongosh` cli (use `mongo` with `4.x` versions) to connect against the `admin` authentication database.

 ```console
 $ docker run -d --network some-network --name some-%%REPO%% \